russellballestrini/flask-socketio-llm-completions/README.rst

 - openai (for interacting with OpenAI's language models)
 - mistralai (for interacting with MistralAI's language models)
 - together (for interacting with together.ai language models)
+- groq (for interacting with very fast groq language models)

 Installation
 ------------